Basic Approach

 Bouquet of Children’s Stories Contest by ENEOS and MOGU

 ENEOS Group company ENEOS Vietnam Co., Ltd. (ENEV) sponsors the Bouquet of Children’s Stories Contest by ENEOS and MOGU, a contest for children’s stories that began in 2018 as an event commemorating the 45th anniversary of diplomatic relations between Japan and Vietnam.
-The contest, which is the first children’s story creation contest in Vietnam, was held for the fifth time in fiscal 2022.
+The contest, which is the first children’s story creation contest in Vietnam, was held for the sixth time in fiscal 2023.

-In fiscal 2022, 3,067 submissions were received across the three categories of elementary school, junior high school, and general.
-In the general category, Ms. Dao Trung Uyen (37) won the Grand Prize for The First Role of Turtle and Little Cloud Finds a Place to Cry.
+In fiscal 2023, 3,110 submissions were received across the three categories of elementary school, junior high school, and general.
+In the junior high school category, Mr. Dao Khuong Duy (12) won the Grand Prize for Happy Flight.

-A Bouquet of Children’s Stories, a compilation of all 24 award-winning stories, is sold together with a Vietnamese translation of A Bouquet of Children’s Stories from the ENEOS Children’s Story Award.
-Proceeds from sales are donated to fund picture book promotion activities.
+Proceeds from sales of A Bouquet of Children’s Stories, a compilation of all 18 award-winning stories, are donated to fund picture book promotion activities.

 Initiatives in Malaysia

-As a project operator in Malaysia, JX Nippon Oil & Gas Exploration implements a variety of social contribution activities, and also provides support for local cultural and sporting events.
+As a project operator in Malaysia, ENEOS Xplora implements a variety of social contribution activities, and also provides support for local cultural and sporting events.

 Initiatives in Japan